materik/sketchplugin-pixelperfect/README.md

 #### Order of execution

 The script will go downwards and up in the layer list and takes care of sublayers before applying properties to itself.
 Properties are applied from left to right except padding, which is always done last.
 Be aware of the ordering to get your expected behaviour.

+#### Text layers

+Will always be set to fixed after resizing it to fit it's content.